 12. Solar panels

 Solar energy is a clean and abundant renewable energy source.
-Solar panels are the perfect choice for people who want to take advantage of natural power all around us- the sun.
-Solar panels require investments, but long term savings will exceed expenses.
+Solar panels are the perfect choice for people who want to take advantage of the natural power all around us- the sun.
+Solar panels require investments, but long-term savings will exceed expenses.
 The location of your home and solar panels will determine how much power you may collect.

 Solar panels will lower your energy consumption and electricity bills.
 Moreover, government grants, incentives, and tax breaks are other bonuses for those who consider installing solar panels.